 To open the door to Jesus, it’s easy.

 Acknowledge that you are a sinner and completely unable to get to heaven on your own merit.
 And that Jesus is Who He claimed to be, God.

 Believe that Jesus died on the cross for your sins, and rose again to give you eternal life.

 Confess those facts aloud, with your mouth.
-Confess your sins, asking for forgiveness and receive the gift of eternal life.
+Confess your sins, ask for forgiveness and receive the gift of eternal life.